daattali/beautiful-jekyll/_posts/2017-10-03-TerminalMod.md

 	YXNzbmFtZVgkY2xhc3Nlc1dOU0NvbG9yohIUWE5TT2JqZWN0XxAPTlNLZXllZEFyY2hp
   ```

 If you understand (a) XML, and (b) want to sift through the [list of ANSI color codes](https://gist.github.com/chrisopedia/8754917), well good on you, it's all right there for the mixing and (endlessly) matching.
 If you're like me, you're hoping someone has programatically come up with a GUI that just lets you select all this by color, and generates the script that these custom palettes are based on.
-And of course it has...
+And of course there is...

 Try [this site](https://terminal.sexy/).
-My brief advise: look for the `Scheme Browser` window in the bottom/middle, and play with those selections first.
+My brief advice: look for the `Scheme Browser` window in the bottom/middle, and play with those selections first.
 If you find one you like, click `Export` only after you've selected your terminal type, which turns out to be `Terminal.app`.
 You can download the text file or just copy and paste the output generated into a new file, and provided you know what the path to that file is, you can follow the same instructions above to use that uber custom design.

 But default, whatever palette you choose - custom or not - won't necessarily retrieve colored outputs of your `grep` and `ls` commands.
 We'll change that next.

 ## Give me color!
 What's the motivation here?
 I like color and I it bothers me when I can't automatically differentiate between directories and files.
 It turns out there is a sort of generic response to this problem, which essentially amounts to a "turn coloring on" command - see [this site](https://softwaregravy.wordpress.com/2010/10/16/ls-colors-for-mac/) for a blog post about doing just that.
 If that's really all you need, you can also customize that a bit further with [this handy color generator page](https://geoff.greer.fm/lscolors/).

-Getting any color in and of itself is a win, but I deal with a lot of different file types and it's helpful to easily distinguish certain file types from another (ex. `file1.txt` vs. `file2.csv`) - see [this thread](https://superuser.com/questions/468966/colouring-output-of-ls-according-to-file-extension) for another example and discussion.
-What I really want was a way to customize *any* file type as well as directories.
-Coloring certain file formats is a quick way around this.
+Getting any color to differentiate say files from directories is nice, but I deal with a lot of different file types and it's helpful to easily differentiate certain file types from one another (ex. `file.txt` vs. `file.csv`) - see [this thread](https://superuser.com/questions/468966/colouring-output-of-ls-according-to-file-extension) for another example and discussion.
+What I really wanted was a way to customize *any* file type as well as directories.

-Truthfully, all we're really going to do is something that is a specific example of a more generic process - mucking with the `.bash_profile` (or alternatively `.bash.rc`) file to generate a few *alias* commands so we don't have to type and retype our custom colored outputs from `grep` and `ls` commands.
+Truthfully, all we're really going to do is something that is a specific example of a more generic process - mucking with the `.bash_profile` (or alternatively `.bash.rc`) file to generate a few `alias` commands so we don't have to type and retype our custom colored outputs from `grep` and `ls` commands.
 Unfortunately, it's not as easy with a Mac as it would be with a Linux machine, so we're going to have to do a little bit of a workaround to get it all together.
 - don't know what an `alias` is? that's okay - [try this](http://www.linfo.org/alias.html)
 - don't know what a `.bash_profile` is?
 I didn't either! [try this](http://www.joshstaiger.org/archives/2005/07/bash_profile_vs.html)... turns out the answer is different depending on Linux or Mac OS